indigoparadox/maug/README.md

 ### Nintendo DS

+The Nintendo DS port has been modernized to run on top of the Calico RTOS, so it now requires a devkitpro toolchain post-2022.

-At the present, the Nintendo DS port will only build with a devkitpro toolchain circa 2022.
-This can be found at https://wii.leseratte10.de/devkitPro/ and some packages that work at minimum are:
+Theoretically, `-DRETROFLAT_API_CALICO` may be removed from `make/Makends.inc` to work with older toolchains.
+These can be found at https://wii.leseratte10.de/devkitPro/ and some packages that work at minimum are:

 - devkitARM r56
 - libnds 1.8.1-2